 If you are planning an Italy family vacation, Florence is an ideal place for a multi-generational gathering.
 The variety of culture is amazing - from monuments and museums to great culinary experiences.
 Florence is a city where each stone has a story to tell.

-Traveling to Florence with kids can be a great way to introduce them to art, history, culture and food.
+Visiting Florence with kids can be a great way to introduce them to art, history, culture and food.
 Aside from being the birthplace of the Italian Renaissance, Tuscany's capital provides a compact, easily walkable destination for families of all ages.
 Not to mention, there are loads of fun things to do and see in Florence that the entire gang will enjoy.

 1. The Duomo

-Pro tip: While climbing the iconic dome is an experience kids will never forget is a little difficult at times due to the narrow interior passage and steep stairs so make sure kids are comfortable with the conditions.
+- While climbing the iconic dome is an experience kids will never forget is a little difficult at times due to the narrow interior passage and steep stairs so make sure kids are comfortable with the conditions.

-4. Florence Ice Cream
+4. Stop For A Mouth-Watering Ice Cream

 5. The Oldest Bridge in Florence

-6. The Boboli Gardens
+6. Enjoy a Picnic in the Boboli Gardens

-7. The Central Market
+7. The Food Market

 8. The Legendary Bronze Boar